draios/onprem-install-docs/6.X/6.4.1/01-command_line_arguments.md

 `--zookeeper-workloadname <string value>`

 - This is the value that will be used for the `zookeeper` StatefulSet.
-The default value is `zookeeper`, this argument must be used when the actual name of the STS in the cluster differs
+The default value is `zookeeper`, and this argument must be used when the actual name of the STS in the cluster differs. actual name of the STS in the cluster differs

 `--kafka-workloadname <value>`